-Smarter Balanced Assessments - Each spring students in grades 3 through 6 take the Smarter Balanced Assessment which is aligned to the California Common Core State Standards.
+California Assessment of Student Performance & Progress (CAASPP) - Each spring students in grades 3 through 6 take the CAASPP which is aligned to California's new, rigorous academic standards..
 Results are sent home with students within 3 weeks of receiving them from the state.